 A new, empty layer, added to the layer stack of the image, just above the active layer.

-Select The Gradient Tool by clicking on the tool icon in the ToolBox or else by going to Tools>Paint Tools>Gradient (G)
+Grab the Gradient Tool by clicking on the tool icon in the ToolBox or else by going to Tools>Paint Tools>Gradient (G).

 In the Tool Options dialog, choose FG to GB gradient and Linear Shape.
 Click on the Foreground color in the Toolbox.
 The Change Foreground Color dialog box appears.